Neosinf/StardewDruid/StardewDruid/README.txt

 -----------------------------------------

-"questList"
+QuestList "questList"
 Determines what quests are available to complete

-False. quest is not considered complete, and the next available quest in the list will provided by the Effigy when approached True. considered complete for purposes of the game
+False.
+Quest is not considered complete, and the next available quest in the list will provided by the Effigy when approached True.
+Considered complete for purposes of the game

 -----------------------------------------
 COMPATIBILITY AND SAVE DATA